Inaros II: Execution

-Megabyzus promised Inaros and his rebel Greeks that they would not be executed once they arrived at Susa.
-The Queen wanted them punished and killed because they were responsible for the death of her son, the satrap Achaemenes, and asked for his death.
-Artaxerxes I initially kept this promise, but after five years of pleading handed Inaros and fifty Greeks to Queen Mother Amestris.
+Megabyzus promised Inaros and his rebel Greeks that they would not be executed once they arrived at Susa, the Persian capital.
+The Queen Mother Amestris wanted them punished and killed because they were responsible for the death of her son, the satrap Achaemenes, and asked for his death.
+Artaxerxes I initially refused Amestris' demands and kept the promise made by Megabyzus, allowing them to live in Susa as prisoners of war.
+But after five years of pleading, with Amestris maintaining her stance, the Greeks attacking Persia at the Battle of Cyprus and Artaxerxes needing support and not wanting to lose the Persian throne at any chance, he reluctantly handed Inaros and fifty Greeks to the Queen Mother.

 There are two versions of his death.
 According to the first he was crucified, and according to the other, impaled.
 A fragment of Ctesias preserved by Photios I of Constantinople reports that "Inaros was executed on three stakes, fifty of the Greeks, all that she could lay hands on, were decapitated."
 The Greek word anestaurothe, used to describe and name the method of his execution in the texts could either mean impalement or crucifixion on a single stake, or crucifixion on a true cross, but there is not enough evidence and information in the historical records to give a definitive answer.

 Thucydides reports a slightly different story.
 He records no truces and Professor J M Bigwood argues that Thucydides should be interpreted as saying that Inaros was both captured and executed in the same year, 454 BC.